jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 An important note, the variables though unset, need to be present.
 If the parser detects an unpresent or invalid one it will default to `inherit` per spec definition.

-Next thing, the `var()` function, **it takes two arguments**.
-If the variable is not present for that scope, the second one acts as a fallback.
+Next thing, the `var()` function **takes two arguments**, when the variable in the first position is not present, the value on the second one acts as a fallback.

 ```css
 .box {